n42r/business-card/README.md

 # My Dark Twisted Business Card

-With the help of many, I was able to design and print a semi-decent business card for me (in seven days!).
-And it was not a train-wreck at the end!

-So, I think it's only fair that I publish the sources and the process I followed to achieve this goal to maybe inspire others to get as excited and content with the results.
-Maybe it's time you achieve your own dark, twisted business card fantasy?
+With the help of many, I was able to design and print a semi-decent business card (in seven days!).
+So I feel it's only fair that I publish the sources and the process I followed to achieve this goal to maybe inspire others to make their own dark, twisted business cards.
 I publish it under the most permissible Creative Commons license, CC-0-1.0.
 Have fun!

 ![nk-card-back.png](printed-card-preview.jpg)